-We arrived on a plateau facing the forest just as the Viking Division was starting its counterattack.
-Our columns had to use a cart track which turned back to the south.
-At the end a few kilometers we veered eastward again.
+We arrived on a plateau facing the forest just as the Viking Division was starting its counter-attack.
+Our columns had to use a cart path that turned back to the south.
+At the end a few kilometers we veered westward again.
 Once part of the immense automobile-snake there was no getting out.
 The path was narrow and bordered by a deep ravine.
 One clumsy turn of the wheel and the vehicle would tumble into the abyss.